 Keep it classy, umm, the Whoremode

-The two multiplayer components in the "Saints" is the ability to play the campaign with a friend in the co-op mode and a new addition of a wave based mode that is obviously a play off Gears of War's Horde mode, called the classy “Whoremode.”
-This utterly bizarre wave-by-wave mini-game tasks you with some of the most bizarre objectives we've seen in gaming.
+The two multiplayer components in the "Saints" is the ability to play the campaign co-op, and a new wave based Gears of War's Horde mode rip off called - the “Whoremode.”
+This utterly bizarre "wave-by-wave" mini-game tasks you with some of the most bizarre objectives we've seen in gaming.
 From shooting miniature half-naked angel women to fighting a bunch of masked gimps in “sausage fest,” if we had an award for the weirdest moment in gaming for 2012, this would be it.
 Damn Volition, you kids be crazy!

 Saints Row keeps getting better with age, or should I say, with the element of “crazy.”
 More intense, more chaotic, more bizarre; 'Saints Row: The Third' offers up a sandbox of celebrity driven gangsters caught in the ultimate gang war.
 Fans of the series, you're going to love the all upgrades in the continuing saga of the Saints; and for all the n00bs, its time you fired your gats along side the Saints (just make sure the kids are sleeping.)
 'Saints Row: the Third' is the series best and one of the best pure action games of the year.
 Repect.